aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/refresh-pivot-table/_index.md

 Sometimes you only need to refresh the pivot tables that live on one specific worksheet — for example, when pivot tables on other worksheets are known to be unrelated and shouldn't be touched.
 For this case, Aspose.Cells provides `Worksheet.RefreshPivotTables()`, which is scoped to a single `Worksheet` instance.

 This is more selective than `Workbook.RefreshAll()`: only the pivot tables on the targeted worksheet are refreshed, leaving any pivot tables on other worksheets untouched.

-The following example populates the same Fruit/Year/Amount source data, adds a pivot table on the first worksheet, modifies some source values, and then refreshes only the pivot tables on that worksheet.

 ```cpp
 #include "Aspose.Cells.h"